 Let us assume that you synced an invoice of $800 for ‘XYZ Company’ to Xero.
 You paid the full amount through Wise-Pay.
 The financial transaction now appears in the Past Payments pod in Wise-Pay.
 You then realized that the invoice was incorrect and the amount should have been $600 instead of $800.
 You need a process to settle the accounts and process a refund of $200 for ‘XYZ Company.’

-The next step is to create a credit memo in ConnectWise and sync invoices so that the credit memo appears in Xero, where it can be applied to the invoice.
-Follow these steps:
+Create a credit memo in ConnectWise and sync invoices so that the credit memo appears in Xero, where it can be applied to the invoice.
+Here's how to do it:

 You should see the Xero link for the credit note.

 In this step, you will apply the credit note to the invoice in Xero to correct the outstanding payment for the invoice.
-Follow these steps:
+Here's how to do it:

 You can now view the invoice to ensure that the amount has been adjusted by applying the credit note.